Espionage724/SOAP-Registration-Site/README.md

 - You'll need to look at **SOAPRegistration.php** as well for non-TrinityCore and TrinityCore 6.x branch servers.
 - Should glance through **index.php** to add/remove/edit the links that appear below the registration form
 - **site.css** can be modified to adjust colors (use HTML color codes).
+- **status.php** displays basic server information from SOAP.
+Could be used standalone or intergrated somewhere else, and isn't necessary for the function of the registration site.

 As for how to use it, you need a working World of Warcraft private server that has a SOAP backend (such as TrinityCore).
 You also need a web server with PHP and SOAP support.
 You simply take these files and put them in a folder somewhere on your web host (I wouldn't recommend using it as the landing page since it is pretty basic looking).